HaydenFennell/EMBRIO-modeling-course/docs/source/signalingPathwayDynamics.rst

 :math:`\mu_Z` is the degration rate constant describing how quickly Z decays.

-Small group discussion: talk through some different potential values of X and Y and describe how the values of the hill term would change.
+**REFLECTION:** Think through some different potential values of X and Y and describe how the values of the hill term would change.

 Solving equations to predict pathway dynamics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~